 What is Debt Consolidation?

 Debt consolidation means combining multiple debts into a single loan with one monthly payment.
 Instead of keeping track of various bills, you take out a personal loan to pay off those debts and then focus on repaying just one loan.
+Learning how to get a personal loan can help streamline this process, allowing you to secure better terms and manage payments more efficiently.

 For example, if you owe money on three credit cards with different interest rates and due dates, you can use a personal loan to consolidate debt, simplifying your financial life.